Follow @scope_views

 The currency converter is on the bottom right.

-Divide the lot by that exchange rate you got from PayPal, add a £25 fee to Parcel Farce [sic] and you know what your item will really cost you.
+Divide the lot by that exchange rate you got from PayPal or your currency card, add a £25 fee to Parcel Farce [sic] and you know what your item will really cost you.

 Ordering